 CMake for FleCSI client applications

-The FleCSI installation provides mutliple CMake files to support writing new software.
+The FleCSI installation provides multiple CMake files to support writing new software.
 While the FleCSI CMake package is used to build software on top of FleCSI, the additional CMake files provide common CMake code and macros for adding dependencies, building documentation, unit-testing and other utilities that might be useful for clients.

 The CMake package is installed either when you build and install FleCSI manually via CMake to CMAKE_INSTALL_PREFIX or when using a Spack installation.